-This rare pigeon prefers evergreen and coastal forests and is only found today on the island of Mauritius.
+This rare pigeon lives in evergreen and coastal forests and is only found today on the island of Mauritius.

 Pink pigeons are herbivorous, eating buds, flowers, leaves, shoots, fruits and seeds.